yegor256/blog/_drafts/mayonnaise.md

 Sometimes I hear the comment that people love to work with people, not computers.
 That's why we need all that mayonnaise &mdash; to make our life **happier**?
-It's true that people love to deal with people &mdash; people we really need, people who speak the same language, and people who deliver real value.
-Not with producers, recruiters, real estate agents, sales agents, outstaffers, lawyers, travel agents, investment brokers, or taxi dispatchers.
+It's true that people love to deal with people &mdash; people we really need, people who speak the same language, and people who deliver **real value**.
+Not with producers, recruiters, real estate agents, sales agents, outstaffers, lawyers, travel agents, investment brokers, executive officers, or taxi dispatchers.